As always, all are welcome to any of our events and services.

 At one time the church was under the care of James Stretton, who also kept the Slitting Mill Post Office.

+At the end of 2008 the church of St. John had a very appropriate addition to the church furniture.
+At the Christmas Carol Service the wooden figure of St. John the Baptist carved by the late Joe Wootton, who was a resident of the village, was dedicated.
 Any work of art takes time to produce.
 The first decision was the form the figure should take; Joe took his inspiration from the stained glass windows of Pre-Raphaelite figures he had seen in a village church near Kidderminster in Worcestershire, perhaps some of you may recognise the likeness.
+Then he had to find a suitable piece of wood.
+He chose a piece of spalted beech, which gives a colour to the wood caused by fungus in the wood.
+It has to be caught just at the right age when the wood is still solid. |

 A booklet is for sale on the history of St. John's Church, priced at only £1.50.
 If you would like a copy please contact us for details on how to obtain one, or come along to our Coffee Morning in church where they are available.
 Proceeds in aid of our church.
 Thank you.

-Have a look at the Parish's website for details of the other churches and their events.
+Ministry.
+Have a look at the Parish's website for details of the other churches and their events. |

 St. John’s Church Bell Turret